Pandit Taba Ram Turki: Origin

 Betab's ancestors originally hailed from village Turkipora in Rajwar Tehsil of Kupwara district.
-This village was named Vishnupora prior to 1305 CE, when the Tatar Zulkadar Khan - commonly named Zulzu invaded Kashmir, massacred huge population nearly depopulating the Valley, set fire to the city of Srinagar and took 50,000 slaves comprising men, women and children.
-Betab's ancestors challenged Zulzu's forces to fight in place of surrender.
-In the ensuing battle with the Tatars - Turkis for locals as they came from Turkmenistan, Betab's brave ancestors were killed after which local populace started calling the surviving clan Turki with the village itself getting renamed to Turkipora since.
+This village was previously named Trikhapora.

 Betab's ancestors relocated to Srinagar during the reign of Budshah.
 In the next few hundred years, Betab's ancestors moved around to live at various localities of Srinagar before settling at Motiyar Rainawari.

 Occupation

 After completing his education Betab was appointed as an administrative official (Kardar) at village Breng in Anantnag area of the valley, where he spent most of his service life.

 Compositions

 Betab composed his writings in the form of masnawis which contain historical details of his times (a masnawi is a long epic poem describing the battles fought and past events and may also include philosophical or ethical themes).

 Betab was summoned to Kabul and honoured by the general and wazir of Afghanistan Prince Mohammad Akbar Khan.
 Betab praised his patron Mohammad Akbar Khan in the poem Akbar-nama.
 Akbar Khan was a great lover of fine Arts.

 Betab then witnessed the invasion of the Sikh army of Maharaja Ranjit Singh over his native land Kashmir and the defeat of the Afghan governor Muhammad Azim Khan in 1819 CE, which he versified under the title Jang-nama.

 After the change of rulers, Betab visited Lahore for a meeting with Maharaja Ranjit Singh.
 Betab was honoured by Maharaja Ranjit Singh in his Durbar, where he also met the powerful and influential Raja Dina Nath, who was Finance Minister of Maharaja Ranjit Singh.
 Following his return from Lahore, Betab composed one more masnawi containing historical details like the other two named Ranjit-nama.